 Medicare Advantage, on the other hand, offers many, such as:

 - Coverage for transportation to doctor's visits

 - Hearing coverage

 You cannot have a Medigap plan and a Medicare Advantage plan; you will have to choose one or the other.

-An independent broker or agent may represent a few different companies and will be able to compare several options and give you advice.
-Agents and Brokers are regulated by the government and by codes of ethics; they will not charge you fees.
-They are paid a commission by the insurance company.
+An independent broker or agent may represent a large number of companies, so they will be able to compare many options and give you advice.
+Agents and brokers are regulated by the government and by codes of ethics; They will not charge you fees.
+Instead, they are paid a commission by the insurance company they refer you to.

 The Bottom Line